 From around February onwards, Hina dolls (雛人形 or hina ningyo) are displayed throughout Japan and in the homes of families with daughters to bless them with health and happiness by absorbing bad luck.
-These traditional dolls are of a noble couple and more elaborate sets include members of the court, ladies-in-waiting and servants.
+These traditional dolls are of a noble couple and more elaborate sets include members of the court, ladies-in-waiting, and servants.
 The dolls can be quite costly, ranging from a few ten-thousand yen to several hundred–thousand (!), and are typically bought by grandparents or passed down to the eldest daughter by her mother.

 Hina dolls for sale at Babies R Us

 The origin of Hinamatsuri is difficult to pinpoint exactly as it is a combination of different traditions throughout Japanese history.
 One belief is that its beginnings in Japan can be traced all the way back to the Nara period (710 to 794) when people would cast paper dolls into the river on March 3rd, an auspicious day, in order to dispel bad luck and ward off malevolent spirits.
 Hina dolls in the Heian period (794 to 1185) that followed, however, were not associated with bad luck and instead, the daughters of nobles would play with Hina dolls that were much simpler than the ones we see now, which was called “ひな遊び (Hina asobi).
-Throughout the years, these two customs merged and modern day Hinamatsuri was born sometime during the Edo period (1603 to 1868).
+Throughout the years, these two customs merged, and modern-day Hinamatsuri originated sometime during the Edo period (1603 to 1868).
 The dolls became smaller, more elaborate, and were displayed in the house, rather than played with or placed into the river, in order to protect daughters by taking in any bad luck that may harm them.

-Put Away Without Delay
+Hinamatsuri Dolls: Put Away Without Delay

 It is essential that Hina dolls are put away soon after March 3rd; otherwise, as superstition has it, it will take longer for the daughter (or daughters) to get married.
 There’s a really cute animated movie that touches on this called Mirai no Mirai (未来のミライ) where a young boy tries his best to put away his baby sister’s dolls because their father forgot.

 When exactly to put away the dolls, though, varies in Japan according to region and families.
 Some families put it away the next day, others wait two weeks and some keep the dolls displayed for the entire month of March.
 It’s also important not to start displaying the dolls the day before Hinamatsuri as that’s considered bad luck.
-Displaying the dolls right after New Years is best.
+Displaying the dolls right after New Year’s Day is best.

 What to Eat on Hinamatsuri